 Workers at the center are still posting pictures of animals on their own website, but photography by non-staff is forbidden.

-At a protest against the Center in September, one of reform group's leaders, Rachael Ray (no, not the one with the cooking show) claimed that conditions were so bad that it might be better to consider closing the whole thing down.
+At a protest against the Center in September, one of the reform group’s leaders, Rachael Ray (no, not the one with the cooking show) claimed that conditions were so bad that it might be better to consider closing the whole thing down.

 “I don’t think it’s enough for JRC to just start following state law,” she told the Jackson Sun.
 “We need way more than that.
 As far as the law is concerned, animals really don’t have a lot of rights.
 You can tie a dog up to a tree and make it live that way for 14 years.
 I’m looking for more than the bare minimum.”